slotThe/xmonad/tutorial.md

 Did you notice the `0` in the `xK_Print` line?
 The first part of the `(0, xK_Print)` tuple states what modifier keys (ctrl, alt, etc.) have to be held down for a pattern to match.
 For the `Print` key, we don't need anything to be held down, and the zero indicates that.
-The `sleep` before running the `scrot -s` command is to leave time for keys to be released before `scrot -s` tries to grab the keyboard.
+The `unGrab` before running the `scrot -s` command is to xmonad grab on the keyboard to be released before `scrot -s` tries to grab the keyboard itself.
+The little `*>` operator essentially just sequences two functions, i.e. `f *> g` says

+  > first to `f` and, discarding any result that `f` may have given me,
+  > then do `g`.

 Do note that you may need to install `scrot` if you don't have it on your system already.

 If you—understandably—don't want to specify keys in this rather verbose fashion, there is also an alternative syntax provided by the excellent